reisjr/bash-emr/README.md

     emr <some args>

+### emrhelp
+List the main commands available on bash-emr.

+    emrhelp

+### emrcreate

+Will start a dev cluster using the configuration on the emr_defaults.json file.
+If the file is not correctly defined, the cluster start will fail.

+    emrcreate <cluster-name>

 ### emrset
 When you start a flow on EMR, you will be given a flow id.
 Use __emrset__ to set the flow id for use by many of the other commands